culler/juliator/README.rst

 section which contains a standalone app suitable for copying to the applications folder.

-Other platforms should install with
+Other platforms should install with:

 ::

   python3 setup.py install

-or
+or, on Linux:

 ::

   sudo python3 setup.py install

 and then run the app with

 ::

   python3 -m juliator.app